humanhighway/inventingwithmonster.github.io/src/pages/20200203-animationworklet-the-missing-pieces.md

 If you're brand new to the Animation Worklet API I highly recommend playing with [this CodeSandbox sandbox](https://codesandbox.io/s/animation-worklet-api-template-vw0mk) while you read [Google's introductory blog post](https://developers.google.com/web/updates/2018/10/animation-worklet).

-If you're all caught up, let's take a look at the missing pieces that we need from this API if it's to live up to its tremendous potential.
+If you're all caught up, let's take a look at the missing features that we need from this API if it's to live up to its tremendous potential.

 ## A note on odd choices

-Before we get into this, I want to make it clear that I think there's some odd choices in the Animation Worklet API.
+Before we get onto the features, I want to make it clear that I think there's some, to speak charitably, "odd" choices in the Animation Worklet API.

 For instance, I don't understand why we manipulate `localTime` to generate animation effects.
 The no-op implementation is easy to explain: